wentuoc/tp/docs/UserGuide.md

 - Remove a meal from wishlist: `remove`

 ### 🧾 Inventory List
-This inventory list is where you can view te ingredients that you currently own at home, helping you to know what meals you can prepare.
+This inventory list is where you can view the ingredients that you currently own at home, helping you to know what meals you can prepare.
 It can contain multiple ingredients with the same name and price.

 The ingredient(s) will be <ins>sorted alphabetically by their names irrespective of the letter casings followed by their prices if their names are identical</ins> in the inventory list.